 While back in the days, trading gold was challenging as you had to buy and sell the metal itself and store it, these days, anyone can easily buy and sell gold at any point.

-In this guide, we explain everything you need to know about gold trading in the UK.
-We explain the the fundamentals of gold, benefits, risks, trading strategies, and suggest the best gold trading platforms in the UK.
+In this guide, we explain how to start gold trading in the UK.
+We explain the the fundamentals of gold, benefits, risks, trading strategies, and suggest some popular gold trading platforms in the UK.

 What is Gold Trading?

 Gold trading is simply a trading method using gold as an asset to trade in the financial markets.
 Much like any other financial tradable assets, gold trading in the UK involves the buying and selling of the commodity in order to make short/long term returns or to hedge your portfolio against inflation or a down market.

 Gold is an important asset in the economic monetary system and rare metal throughout the universe, with very high values.
 Many investors use gold in a time of inflationary pressure, political instability, or economic recessions.
 There are several ways to trade gold with the most common and traditional one is to purchase physical gold in the form of bars, coins, or jewelry.
 Nowadays, there are other methods in which an investor can buy and sell gold that includes the futures contracts, gold funds or ETFs, options, and CFDs.